clearviewai/msgpack-numpy-rs/README.md

 * However, during deserialization, we allow unsupported types to be deserialized as the `Unsupported` variant.
 This ensures deserialization can continue and the supported portions of data can be used.
 * Scalars and arrays are represented as separate types, each of which being an enum of different element type variants.
 They come with convenient conversion methods (backed by the [`num-traits`](https://crates.io/crates/num-traits) crate) to the desired target primitive types.
 Example: `f16`, `f32`, `f64` can all be converted to `f64`, or `f16` with loss.
 This allows flexibility during deserialization, without explicit pattern matching and conditional conversion.
 It would be similar to NumPy's `.astype(np.float64)` / `.astype(np.float16)`.
 Notably, `bool` is convertible to numeric types as `(0, 1)`, but not from numeric types using these methods.
 Of course, you can do your own conversion after matching with the `Bool` variant.
 * Arrays use the [`ndarray`](https://crates.io/crates/ndarray) crate, and have dynamic shapes.
 This enables users to leverage Rust's numeric [ecosystem](https://docs.rs/ndarray/latest/ndarray/index.html#the-ndarray-ecosystem) for the deserialized arrays.
-* Array handling using `CowNDArray` could be zero-copy when array buffers in the serialized slice have good alignment (although MessagePack doesn't guarantee this all the time).
+* Array handling using `CowNDArray` could be zero-copy when array buffers in the serialized slice have good alignment, although MessagePack doesn't guarantee this.
 * It depends on [`serde`](https://crates.io/crates/serde).
 In addition, it makes sense to use a correct MessagePack implementation, such as [`rmp-serde`](https://crates.io/crates/rmp-serde), which is used in the examples below, although it doesn't need to be a dependency, due to `serde`'s design.

 ## Motivation